jdingel/DingelNeiman-workathome/README.md

 If all upstream tasks have been completed, you can complete a task by navigating to the task's `code` directory and typing `make`.
 - An internet connection is required so that the `downloaddata` task can download data.
 - If you want to create your own manual classification, edit the file [Teleworkable_BNJDopinion.csv](occ_manual_scores/input/Teleworkable_BNJDopinion.csv) before running the code.

+## Acknowledgments

+Thanks to Menglu Xu for research assistance.
+Thanks to [Megan Fasules](https://github.com/mfasules) for spotting a bug in our initial code.